abbeygirl/nzedb/Post-Processing-Queue-Management.md

 _Find Queued_
 ```
-> SELECT r.ID,passwordstatus,name from WHERE nzbstatus = 1 AND categoryid BETWEEN 5000 AND 5999 AND rageid = -1;
+> SELECT r.ID,passwordstatus,name from releases WHERE nzbstatus = 1 AND categoryid BETWEEN 5000 AND 5999 AND rageid = -1;
 ```

 _Clear Queued_